-Glasgow has the lowest level of disposable income per household in Scotland at £14,000.
-This compared to £16,791 for Scotland as a whole.
-In simple terms, earnings are lower in Glasgow than in many parts of the rest of Scotland and any rent review needs to recognise this.
-In developing the proposals for consultation, we are mindful that it has to balance a rent structure that meets the needs of the organisation but also takes account of affordability to tenants.
-We have applied the SFHA affordability test to the proposed new rents and are satisfied they all pass the affordability test which determines that they fall within the Local Housing Allowance for anyone on full benefit and within the parameters of affordability for anyone on a lower income in that less than 25% will be spent on housing costs.
+Glasgow has the second lowest level of disposable income per household in Scotland at $\pounds$ 18,496.
+This compared to $\pounds$ 19,630 for Scotland as a whole.
+In simple terms, earnings are lower in Glasgow than many parts of the rest of Scotland and any rent review needs to recognise this.

+In developing the proposals for consultation, we are mindful that it has to balance a rent structure which meets the needs of the organisation but also takes account of affordability to tenants.
+We have applied the SFHA affordability test to the proposed new rents and are satisfied they all pass the affordability test which determines that they fall within the Local Housing Allowance for anyone on full benefit and within the parameters of affordability for anyone on lower income in that less than 25% will be spent on housing costs.

-We continue to operate in a challenging environment with economic uncertainty, increasing inflation, and the risk of a recession.
-We are continually meeting higher levels of regulation, reducing local authority services and financial pressures for tenant's household budgets.
-Our Management Committee is again faced with the difficult decision of reaching a fair and balanced outcome for tenants against our main rent priorities of affordability, comparability, and costs.
+We continue to operate in a challenging environment with economic uncertainty and the cost-of-living crisis still affecting everyone.
+We are continually meeting higher levels of regulation, reduced local authority services, and financial pressures for tenant's household budgets, Our Management Committee is again faced with the difficult decision of reaching a fair and balanced outcome for tenants against our main rent priorities of affordability, comparability and costs.